-The list includes just five books on lighting, a book on the interpersonal aspects of photography and a massive, magnum opus that for the right people will prove invaluable.
+The Strobist Recommended Book List is small, but well-considered.
+It includes just five books on lighting, a book on the interpersonal aspects of photography and a massive, magnum opus that for the right people will prove invaluable.

 To think of Joe McNally's The Moment it Clicks as a lighting book is to shortchange it, and you.
 It was McNally's first lighting book after 30 years of shooting at the highest levels, and as such he had a bit of pent-up info to get out.

 His brain—quirks and all—is laid completely bare for your inspection.
 One caveat: it is Nikon-specific, and TTL-heavy.
 But even if you don't shoot Nikon (or TTL) the layers of info are just wonderful.
 For Nikon shooters, it's the book that in a just world would come free with one of Nikon's $500 flashes.
 Ahem.